A. T. Ariyaratne: Ariyaratne's Buddhist Ideas

-Ariyaratne focuses on the Buddhist concepts of nonviolence, impermanence, no-self, and the Four Noble Truths.
-Ariyaratne uses the Buddhist approach to nonviolence which "is grounded in a systematic 'attitude adjustment' in which negative, reactive states such as hatred, greed, and delusion are transformed into positive social orientations through meditative self-training."
-Ariyaratne uses this idea of nonviolence to promote the village development that is a major part of Sarvodaya Shramadana.
+Ariyaratne focused on the Buddhist concepts of nonviolence, impermanence, no-self, and the Four Noble Truths.
+Ariyaratne used the Buddhist approach to nonviolence which "is grounded in a systematic 'attitude adjustment' in which negative, reactive states such as hatred, greed, and delusion are transformed into positive social orientations through meditative self-training."
+Ariyaratne used this idea of nonviolence to promote the village development that is a major part of Sarvodaya Shramadana.
 By helping those who are suffering from things such as poverty, one is helping to get rid of some of the violence in those lives.

 Ariyaratne also uses the idea of impermanence as a basis for the Sarvodaya Shramadana Movement.
 This is because the "realization of the impermanence and interdependence of selves in society and nature entails the deepest respect for all."
 Because of the impermanence of life, it is important to overcome suffering whenever possible and by helping others overcome their suffering demonstrates the interdependence of all beings.
 Buddhists believe that interdependence is an important part of life and when one understands that they are dependent on others they can begin to see why it is important to help those who are suffering even if you may not be.
 The help that one can do through the Sarvodaya Shramadana Movement can help do this and is one of the aims of the movement as a whole.

 Another Buddhist concept that Ariyaratne focuses on with the Sarvodaya Shramadana Movement is the idea of no-self.
 This is emphasised to Sarvodaya members because they "see this selfless service to others as a way of changing their own consciousness into a more awakened and compassionate state on the way to Nirvana."
 Ariyaratne argues that the idea of no-self is brought out through the service that is done through Sarvodaya Shramadana.
 The people that volunteer to become members of the movement are doing so out of their own compassion because it is not something that they are required to do.
 This means that they are giving up their own time to serve others which goes along with the Buddhist concept of no-self.

 Ariyaratne reinterprets the Four Noble Truths.
 The First Noble Truth is suffering which means that one needs to recognise that suffering occurs throughout the world.
 The Sarvodaya Shramadana Movement reinterprets this to mean that "villagers should recognize problems such as poverty, disease, oppression, and disunity in their environment."
 Ariyaratne argues that these things are types of sufferings that occur throughout Sri Lanka and the rest of the world.
 It is important for all people to recognise that these sufferings exist and they should be addressed by those who have the ability to help with the suffering on both an individual level as well as with the community as a whole.